-The College of Law echoes the core values of the University of La Verne: life-long learning, ethical reasoning, community engagement, and diversity & inclusivity.
+The College of Law echoes the core values of the University of La Verne: life-long learning, ethical reasoning, community engagement, and diversity and inclusivity.
 In fact, La Verne Law is one of the most diverse law schools in the country.

 Juris Doctor (JD) Curriculum

 First Year Curriculum

 First-year courses Torts and Criminal Law provide instruction in doctrine combined with Introduction to Legal Skills.
 These classes explore case briefing, case synthesis, legal research, and both predictive and persuasive legal writing.

 Second Year Curriculum

 In the second year, students focus on the development of both theoretical and practical legal skills.
 The two-semester sequence in Constitutional Law providess the theoretical foundation for the practice-based courses in the two second-year tracks.
 The Litigation Track incorporates Criminal Procedure, Evidence, and Trial Advocacy in the context of a simulated problem culminating in a simulated trial.
 The Transactional Track includes Business Organizations, Sales, Negotiations, and the Transactional Workshop all tethered to a simulated in a simulation that emphasizes business formations, document drafting, and negotiation.

 In addition to the tracks, students can enroll in up to 8 elective units during their second year.
 Elective courses include:

 - Conflict of Laws

 Third Year Curriculum